 - A Payoneer account for receiving the money.

-Each of the services listed above integrate in some way.
+Each of the services listed above integrates in some way.
 Therefore, we'll cover how to do that in the tutorial below.

 The Scoop on 2Checkout